phanx-wow/ClassColors/README.txt

 License
 ----------

-Copyright (c) 2014 Phanx.
+Copyright (c) 2014 Phanx <addons@phanx.net>.
 All rights reserved.
 See the accompanying LICENSE file for additional information.